JanHerca/urantiapedia/input/markdown/en/Innerface/Vol7/Innerface_vol7_5.md

 The revelators of the Urantia Papers express their hope that modern followers of the Jesus' pathway will enable the restoration of what the early Christians knew—the reality of a personal, continuous, and spiritual relationship of the individual with the God-spirit within who is the one and only source of religious authority.

-The exclusive authority of the "god-spirit within" cannot be displaced by any book, being, or symbolism.
+The exclusive authority of the “god-spirit within” cannot be displaced by any book, being, or symbolism.
 Each individual is responsible for themselves.

 The revelators also express the additional hope that their revelation will initiate a new mode of spiritual progress that will carry with it, not only the church that bears Jesus' name, but all other religions.

-Who will come to "Phoenicia" with Jesus?
+Who will come to “Phoenicia” with Jesus?

 # Jesus' Discourse on True Religion